In the HVAC world, the beginning of fall represents a potential for reduction in cooling tower capacity needs.

 It is also recommended to schedule an inspection with a professional cooling tower service provider once the cooling tower is cleaned, which helps identify any potential problem that you may face during winter or at the beginning of summer.
 Service technicians will look for wear and tear of structure and parts, and also for signs of corrosion and leaks.

-If your operation requires cooling tower(s) to be running during winter, make sure that your heat tray(s) and basin heater(s) are working properly PRIOR to go to freezing conditions in order to prevent frozen pipes and ice formation in the cold water basin(s).
+If your operation requires cooling tower(s) to be running during winter, make sure that your heat tray(s) and basin heater(s) are working properly PRIOR to going to freezing conditions in order to prevent frozen pipes and ice formation in the cold water basin(s).

 SPX Marley, leading cooling tower manufacturer, developed a seasonal downtime guide with golden tips.
 Click below to download this handy resource.